 In 2011, the government of Belgium bought out the Belgian branch of Dexia to prevent it collapsing.
 This bank was renamed Belfius.
 The bank is considered to be viable and, although it is still owned by the government of Belgium, its operating debts are not included in the national debt of the country.

 The Federal government calls its ministries “Federal Public Services.”
 The Minister for Budget presides over the Federal Public Service Finance.
 Within this department, the Treasury performs the bulk of the work to managing the country’s finances.
 The job of managing debt and issue new debt instruments is delegated to the independent Belgian Debt Agency.
 Although the agency operates independently, it is answerable to the Treasury, the Federal Public Service Finance, the Minister of Budget, the nation’s Prime Minister, and, ultimately, the King of Belgium.

 How does the Belgian government raise loans?

 The Belgian Debt Agency issues bonds through an auction process.
-Although members of the public and any corporate trader is allowed to buy Belgian government debt instruments, only Primary Dealers and Recognized Dealers are allowed to buy them direct from the Belgian Debt Agency.
+Although members of the public and any corporate investor is allowed to buy Belgian government debt instruments, only Primary Dealers and Recognized Dealers are allowed to buy them direct from the Belgian Debt Agency.

 Government debt instruments fall into three categories: